© Crown copyright 2016

 179F Fuel substitutes

 197 Excise goods: Holding and movement

 197A Excise Goods: Holding and movement (Export shops)

 476 Tobacco Products Duty

 It is about the Duty Deferment Scheme and how to apply for a Deferment Approval Number (DAN) to defer paying HMRC charges due on:

 These charges are normally payable when the goods are:

 - removed from a customs or an excise warehouse or from a free zone

 By deferring, you delay payment until a later prescribed payment day.

-You can access details of any changes to this Notice since May 2004 either on our website or by phoning the VAT, Excise and Customs Helpline on Telephone: 0300 200 3700.
+You can access details of any changes to this Notice since May 2004 either on our website or by phoning the Excise Helpline.

 This notice and others mentioned are available both on paper and on our website.